 Working at MIT offers opportunities, an environment, a culture – and benefits – that just aren’t found together anywhere else.
 If you’re curious, motivated, want to be part of a unique community, and help shape the future – then take a look at this opportunity.

-EVALUATION RESEARCH ASSOCIATE, D-Lab, to join a sponsored research project that is developing a Realist-informed approach to evaluating changes in capacities for local innovation in communities facing development challenges in the global South.
+EVALUATION RESEARCH ASSOCIATE, MIT D-Lab, to join a sponsored research project that is developing a Realist-informed approach to evaluating changes in capacities for local innovation in communities facing development challenges in the global South.
 Will provide data collection, data analysis, instrument design, and other research support to the study’s principal investigator (PI).
 Responsibilities include implementing and coordinating field research associated with the study, including field testing various data collection and assessment instruments and implementing a pilot evaluation utilizing the methodology developed through the project.
-Will also document the research process, analyze data sets using qualitative and quantitative methods, and contribute to the creation of project reports and written outputs.
+Will also document the research process, analyze data sets using qualitative and quantitative methods, and contribute to the creation of project reports and presentations.